eolatham/quotephile/README.md

 ### Edit

 - Rename a quote collection individually
-- Edit a quote individually to change its text, author, or tags
+- Edit a quote individually to change its text, author, work, and tags
-- Edit a selection of quotes in bulk to overwrite their author values and/or edit their tags
+- Edit a selection of quotes in bulk to overwrite their authors and works and edit their tags
   - If editing tags, choose to replace tags, add tags, or remove tags

 ### Move